 From Figure 2-14 on page 2-13, press [2].
 The display will look like the screen in Figure 2-18.
-Press and hold [1] until all of the dots are erased.
+Press [1] until all of the dots are erased.

 When you have erased all of the dots, the screen will look like Figure 2-19.
-Enter ACME CORP's telephone number.
+Press the following keys, IN THE ORDER THEY ARE SHOWN, to enter ACME CORP's telephone number.
 NOTE: the recommended format for phone numbers is XXX-XXX-XXXX.
 There are just enough spaces to accommodate phone numbers in this format.